 How Hach & Rose, LLP Will Handle the Investigation

-While we’re investigating your case, we will need to obtain relevant evidence that proves abuse occurred, who the perpetrator was, and what injuries your loved one sustained.
+While investigating your case, we will obtain relevant evidence proving abuse occurred, who the perpetrator was, and what injuries your loved one sustained.
 Some of the evidence we will collect includes:

 - Police/incident report

 - Patient records